Dissipative Unified Dark Fluid: Observational Constraints: Cosmological Evolution of the Model

 \subsection{Supernovae SNe Ia Observations}

 Distance measurements using SNe Ia lead to the discovery of the accelerating expansion of the universe.
 This was first discovered in $1998$.
 SNe Ia are referred to as standard candles, and their different characteristics extend to their stellar age distribution.
-In the upper panel of Fig.\ref{SN}, we plot the distance modulus calculated from DUDF model for the values of viscosity coefficient $\zeta_0 = 0$ and $0.001$ against observations from Pantheon data.
-Results from the $\Lambda$CDM model are also presented for comparison.
-In the lower panel of Fig.\ref{SN} we plot the ratio of the distance modulus from DUDF model to that from the $\Lambda$CDM model.
+The upper panel of Fig. \ref{SN} represents the distance modulus calculated from the fluid models, DUDF and UDF, against observations from Pantheon data.
+Results from the $\Lambda$CDM model are also displayed for comparison.
+The lower panel of the figure shows the ratio of the distance modulus from each of the fluid models to that of the $\Lambda$CDM model.
+We can see from the Fig. that the fluid models excellently fit the SNe Ia data and highly follow the $\Lambda$CDM results, where the deviations are of the order of $0.15 \%$.

-This ratio is also plotted again up to early times in the lower panel of Fig.\ref{HzSN}.
-We can see from the Figs that DUDF model excellently fits the SNe Ia data.
-We can also see that DUDF model follows the standard behavior at early times while slightly deviates as time passes before retaining the $\Lambda$CDM behavior again at a later time.